NeuroRoboticTech/Jetduino/Projects/README.md

 - **CO2_sensor**: Read the data from the CO2 Sensor and print it in the terminal

-See more at the [GrovePi Site](http://dexterindustries.com/GrovePi/)
+See more at the [Jetduino Site](http://www.NeuroRoboticTech.com/Projects/Jetduino)

 ## License
 .